Motivating yourself to push beyond your limits is challenging and often scary.

 In 1977, a study by psychologist Ellen Langer and her team revealed that people respond 30% more to requests when they are given a reason, even if the reason doesn’t make much sense.

-Having a clear purpose of why we need to do certain things, even if we don’t like doing them, helps us get motivated to carry them out.
+A clear purpose of why we need to do certain things, even if we don’t like them, helps us get motivated to carry them out.